adevinta/zoe/docs/install/package.md

 ## Ubuntu / Debian

-1. Download the `.deb` package of the zoe CLI from the [latest release page](https://github.com/adevinta/zoe/releases/latest) and install it using `dpkg` :
+1. Download the `.deb` package from the [latest release page](https://github.com/adevinta/zoe/releases/latest) and install it using `dpkg`:

-    ```
+    ```bash
-    ZOE_VERSION=0.3.0  # change it to the suitable version
+    ZOE_VERSION='0.3.0'  # change it to the suitable version
     curl -L "https://github.com/adevinta/zoe/releases/download/v${ZOE_VERSION}/zoe_${ZOE_VERSION}-1_amd64.deb" -o /tmp/zoe.deb
     sudo dpkg -i /tmp/zoe.deb
     ```

-2. Add the `/opt/zoe/bin` into your path by appending the following line in your `.bashrc` (or `.zshrc`) :
+2. Add the `/opt/zoe/bin` to your path by appending the following line in your `.bashrc` (or `.zshrc`) :

     ```
     PATH=$PATH:/opt/zoe/bin
     ```

-3. Init zoe configuration :
+3. You can now initialize zoe configuration :

     ```bash
-    zoe config init
+    zoe -v config init
     ```

-4. You are now ready to use zoe.
-Go to the `./tutorials` folder to start learning zoe.
+You are now ready to use zoe.
+Go to the [Getting started](../basics/overview.md) section.

 ## Centos

-1. Download the `.rpm` package of the zoe CLI from the [latest release page](https://github.com/adevinta/zoe/releases/latest) and install it using `dpkg` :
+1. Install the latest `.rpm` package from the [latest release page](https://github.com/adevinta/zoe/releases/latest) :

-    ```
+    ```bash
     ZOE_VERSION=0.3.0  # change it to the suitable version
     sudo rpm -i "https://github.com/adevinta/zoe/releases/download/v${ZOE_VERSION}/zoe-${ZOE_VERSION}-1.x86_64.rpm"
     ```

 2. Add the `/opt/zoe/bin` into your path by appending the following line in your `.bashrc` (or `.zshrc`) :

     ```
     PATH=$PATH:/opt/zoe/bin
     ```

-3. Init zoe configuration :
+3. You can now initialize zoe configuration :

     ```bash
-    zoe config init
+    zoe -v config init
     ```

-4. You are now ready to use zoe.
-Go to the `./tutorials` folder to start learning zoe.
+You are now ready to use zoe.
+Go to the [Getting started](../basics/overview.md) section.